tilt-dev/tilt.build/docs/tutorial.md

 # Watch: tell Tilt how to connect locally (optional)
 k8s_resource('frontend', port_forwards=8080)
 ```

+But don't create it yet; we'll be exploring how it works in the following sections.

 ## Hello World
 In your terminal, run `tilt up`.
 Hit `space` and a browser tab will open showing Tilt.
 Instead of writing your Tilt configuration all at once, we'll use Tilt interactively.
 Each time you save your configuration, Tilt will reexecute it.